chaostoolkit/chaostoolkit-bundler/README.md

 ## Usage

-Simply [download][] one of the binary for your platform (currently, only Linux and MacOSX are suppored, both for AMD64 architecture) and copy it into your `PATH`.
+Simply [download][] one of the binary for your platform and copy it into your `PATH`.
 Rename the file to `chaos` then make it executable with `chmod a+x chaos` and simply use it as you would use the [Chaos Toolkit][chaostoolkit].